RHV-team/RapidHRV/README.md

 If you plan on making any changes to the included notebooks, please run `nbstripout --install` from within the poetry venv before committing any changes.

+To run said notebooks from the environment provided by poetry, install the required dependencies with `poetry install --extras notebooks`.

 ## Documentation